-A. Introduction
+A Introduction

-In this section, we review the physics program offered by the proposed detectors using different accelerator based neutrino beams to push the search for a tiny non-zero $\theta{13}$ or the measurement in case of previous discovery for instance at reactor based experiment such Double-CHOOZ; the search for possible leptonic CP violation ( $\delta{\rm CP}$ ); the determination of the mass hierarchy (i.e. the sign of $\Delta m{31}^2$ ) and the $\theta{23}$ octant (i.e. $\theta{23} > 45^{\circ}$ or $\theta{23} < 45^{\circ}$ ).
-We cover the potentiality of the so far well studied MEMPHYS at Fréjus using a possible new CERN proton driver (SPL) to upgrade to 4MW the conventional neutrino beams (so-called Super Beams) and/or a possible new scheme of pure electron (anti)neutrino production by using radioactive ion decays (so-called $\beta$ B Beam).
+In this section, we review the physics program offered by the proposed detectors using different accelerator based neutrino beams to push the search for a tiny non-zero θ{13} or the measurement in case of previous discovery for instance at reactor based experiment such Double-CHOOZ; the search for possible leptonic CP violation ($\delta{\rm CP}$); the determination of the mass hierarchy (i.e. the sign of Δm{31}^2) and the θ{23} octant (i.e. $\theta{23} > 45^\circ$ or $\theta{23} < 45^{\circ}$).
+We cover the potentiality of Liquid Argon detectors in an upgraded version of the existing CERN to Gran Sasso (CNGS) neutrino beam, and the MEMPHYS detector at the Fréjus site using a possible new CERN proton driver (SPL) to upgrade to 4MW the conventional neutrino beams (so-called Super Beams) and/or a possible new scheme of pure electron (anti)neutrino production by using radioactive ion decays (so-called βB Beam).
 Note that LENA is considered also as a candidate detector for the latter beam.
-Finally, as an ultimate tool, one thinks of producing very intense neutrino beams by mean of muon decays (so-called Neutrino Factory) that may be detected with a LAr detector as large as GLACIER.
+Finally, as an ultimate tool, one thinks of producing very intense neutrino beams by mean of muon decays (so-called Neutrino Factory) that may be detected with a Liquid Argon detector as large as GLACIER.